 - Awning – The awning attaches to one side and slopes down to the ground to give you some additional space to store gear.
 It does not have a floor so while it provides protection from rain, it’s not good for wet ground or if you want to lie down in your Tragopan.
 For that you need…

 - Vestibule – The vestibule is like the awning, but it has a built-in floor so that you can comfortably lie on the ground for a low angle shot, or even roll a sleeping mat out and sleep in your blind.
-Personally I think this added versatility makes it a much better accessory purchase than the basic awning, and I think most people will appreciate the added protected space to spread gear out and open bags up on the ground.
+Personally, I think this added versatility makes it a much better accessory purchase than the basic awning, and I think most people will appreciate the added protected space to spread gear out and open bags on the ground.

 - Rain Canopy – The rain cover extends out over your lens to offer added protection from a downpour, and with its elevated design above the blind it also increases airflow to help with condensation dispersal.

-- Screen Door Lens Sleeve – While all the Tragopan hides come with a selection of different lens sleeves, the screen door option is much larger and increases air flow in the blind during hot weather, as well as providing a much wider field of view.
+- Screen Door Lens Sleeve – While all the Tragopan hides come with a selection of different lens sleeves, the screen door option is much larger and increases airflow in the blind during hot weather, as well as providing a much wider field of view.

 One thing to note about the awning and the vestibule is that they are not freestanding.
-Once either of these accessories are attached to your blind, you must peg out a short guy line at the end of the blind to keep the vestibule or awning erect.
+Once either of these accessories is attached to your blind, you must peg out a short guy line at the end of the blind to keep the vestibule or awning erect.
 Take this into consideration if you plan to set up on soft ground such as sand and snow.
 If you need more space, and something that is entirely freestanding then the larger Monal V2 would be a better choice.

 Also consider the overall cost of the Tragopan and your required accessories, compared to the cost of the Monal.
 The Monal comes with a rain cover, and with its added internal space there is no need for a vestibule.
 Plus it is freestanding and comes with a floor.
 In order to get a floor in the Tragopan, you have to purchase the Vestibule.